 Now, since it’s a Covid Christmas, you can be as covert as Santa when shipping presents.
 This ding-dong-ditch (some call it ring-and-run) gift approach is never more apropos (and less a faux pas) now as it adheres to social distancing practices.
 Simply choose your victim/recipient (or draw names for a gift exchange using online Secret Santa generators) and start planning deliveries.

 Take your festivities into the great outdoors—while indoors.
-Your living room will likely be already somewhat decked out, with lots of greenery including that Christmas tree and holly branches, so all you have to do is grab a giant blanket to sprawl out on and a few pillows for comfort.
+Your living room will likely be already somewhat decked out, with lots of greenery including that Christmas tree and holly branches.
+So all you have to do is grab a giant blanket to sprawl out on and a few pillows for comfort for a Christmas dinner made better.

 Or soak in the colours of a souk-styled set-up, with bright tapestry and trippy lights, accompanied by a bowl of hummus and fresh Pita or Lafa bread ($10, from Wild Honey).
 Grab a cuppa Moroccan Mint Tea ($8) while you’re at it.
 Don’t forget to snap a flat lay of the spread for the ‘gram.